6 min read

 Where AI actually runs: cloud, local, edge

-When you "use AI", a model file is loaded into memory on a specific machine somewhere.
-That machine sits in one of three places: a datacenter you talk to over the internet, your own laptop or workstation, or the device the model is shipped inside of.
+Every time you "use AI", a model file gets loaded into memory on some specific machine.
+That machine is in one of three places.
+A datacenter you reach over the internet, your own laptop or workstation, or the device the model ships inside of.
 Cloud, local, edge.
-Every product you've ever touched picks one (sometimes two), and the choice is rarely accidental.
+Every product you've ever touched picks one of these, sometimes two, and the pick is almost never an accident.

 This is post 1 of 7 in the Running series.
-I'll start here because the rest of it — which models, what hardware, which runtime, what it costs — only makes sense once you know which of the three boxes you're standing in.
+I'm starting here on purpose.
+The rest of it (which models, what hardware, which runtime, what it costs) only makes sense once you know which of the three boxes you're standing in.

 Cloud: someone else's GPU

-When you call the OpenAI API, hit Claude on the web, or send a message to a Gemini app, the actual model (call it Claude Opus 4.7, around 2 trillion parameters of weights) sits on H100 or B200 GPUs in a datacenter.
-Your prompt goes over the wire, the GPU runs forward passes, the tokens stream back.
+Call the OpenAI API, open Claude in a browser, fire a message at a Gemini app.
+In every case the real model, say Claude Opus 4.7 at around 2 trillion parameters of weights, is sitting on H100 or B200 GPUs in a datacenter.
+Your prompt goes over the wire, the GPU runs the forward passes, the tokens stream back to you.

 curl https://api.anthropic.com/v1/messages \